milasd/memo-mcp/README.md

 [TODO: a comprehensible diagram showing how the RAG provides the "logic" for the retrieval, using the MCP as an interface to connect it as tools for the LLMs.]

+## Development

+To run the development tasks, use the following commands:

+- `task format`: Format the code
+- `task check`: Run static analysis checks
+- `task test`: Run tests
+- `task all`: Run all checks and tests

 ## Codebase Usage Examples

 If you want to experiment with the RAG and MCP without the aid of LLM plugins, you can try writing scripts to run the implementations.